AviatrixSystems/Docs/Solutions/aviatrix_aws_transitvpc.rst

 ===========

 Aviatrix is a next generation cloud networking solution built from the ground up for the public cloud.
-It simplifies the way you enable site to cloud, user to cloud and cloud to cloud secure connectivity and access.
-The Aviatrix solution requires no new hardware and deploys in minutes.
+For transit VPC design, Aviatrix provides one console for building, managing, monitoring and troubleshooting all aspects of your network connectivity.
+The console (controller) gives users the ability to implement Transit VPC design with a point-and-click (no CLI) as well as REST API.

 This configuration guide provides step by step instruction on how to build a highly available AWS Transit VPC.
 Below is an architecture